Spiligia/HYPE_Batteries/README_ENGINEERING.md

 ## Software

-If changes and revision need to be done to the simulation or battery display see README_SOFTWARE.md
+If changes and revision need to be done to the simulation or battery display see README_SOFTWARE.md for more information regarding setting up the proper simulation tools and source code for the project.